krstffr/meteor-slidr/README.md

     // slide updates in the view.
 If you have multiple view a function wrapped
     // in a debounce is recommended!
     slideCallback: _.debounce( function () {
       console.log('A global slide callback, gets called whenever this slidr slides.
-Protop: debounce it to avoid multiple simultaneous calls!');
+Protip: debounce it to avoid multiple simultaneous calls!');
     }, 50, true ),
     // Holder of all your views.
 Will most often only contain one
     // view object!